Stephenremmi/PowerQuoteApp/README.md

 # PowerQuoteApp
-Quote App is landing page that display inspirational quotes to the user and also the user can add his/her quotes to be viewed by millions of people accessing the page.
+Everday PowerQuote App is landing page that display inspirational quotes to the user and also the user can add his/her quotes to be viewed by millions of people accessing the page.
 # Author

 **Stephen Remmi**